 Pamela Hickman - Author

 Pamela was born and raised in Mississauga, Ontario.
 She holds an Honors Bachelor of Environmental Studies and Biology from the University of Waterloo.
 During university, Pamela had several interesting summer jobs, including working for the mosquito control program with Alberta Environment in Edmonton.
 She spent every day dressed in chest waders, standing in marshes and studying the insect life that thrived there.
 She started her writing career as the education co-ordinator for the Federation of Ontario Naturalists.
 This role involved writing education kits about nature and the environment that were used by teachers in classrooms.
 Since going freelance in 1990, she has published over 35 nature books for children.
-In 1992, Pamela, her husband and three daughters moved to Canning, Nova Scotia, where they are surrounded by nature and inspiration.
+In 1992, Pamela, her husband and their three daughters moved to Canning, Nova Scotia.
+Pamela now has four young grandchildren to further inspire her.

 Through her books, Pamela tries to capture her readers' interest in nature by finding the truly weird and wonderful aspects of plants and animals.
 She is very enthusiastic about the amazing creatures out there and hopes that enthusiasm comes through in her writing.
 Pamela is a big believer that creativity is an important part of writing nonfiction.
 It's what you do with the facts that counts!
 Many of her books also focus on hands-on activities that involve the reader in nature discovery.
 Nurturing respect and fascination for nature and conservation are her ultimate goals.